 Content can be differentiated in response to readiness, interest, and mathematical learning style.
 Teachers may adapt what they teach.
 Once again, this does NOT mean to change the standards!
 They may also modify or adapt how they give students access to what they want them to learn.

-Without allowing students to take the time needed to make sense of new material (or process if), they either confuse the new ideas or lose them.
+Without allowing students to take the time needed to make sense of new material (or process it), they either confuse the new ideas or lose them.

 Products are long term assignments that help students rethink, use, and extend what they have learned over a long period of time.
-They may be done individually or in rethink, use, and extend what they have learned over a long period of time.
 They may be done individually or in groups and represent their extensive understandings and applications.
 These assignments must be highly motivating and allow the students to show what they know.